tammoippen/plotille/README.md

     with_colors: bool     Define, whether to use colors at all.
     background: multiple  Define the background color.
     x_label, y_label: str Define the X / Y axis label.
+    axis_round: int       Define the number of digits to round axes to.
+Must be greater > 0, large values can cause readibility issues on the x-axis, default is 5
 ```

 Basically, you create a `Figure`, define the properties and add your plots.
 Using the `show()` function, the `Figure` generates the plot using a new canvas: